andtorg/andtorg.github.io/_posts/2015-08-12-testing-with-kettle.md

 I followed this approach, too.

-## What is in a test
+## What is in a test?
 Whatever the thing to test or the used framework, writing a test always involved a setup of some fixtures, test execution, cleaning up.
 In other words you put the system in a known state, execute the code, get the result (success or failure), clean up (tear down) the state.
 Pdi provides the user with all the tools needed to write a job that acts as a test runner.
 From a functional point of view, you will have five kinds of entries:
  * entries to create the storage medium needed: either database tables or files
- * entries to populate the storage: here you upload bothe the input data and the golden data
+ * entries to populate the storage: here you upload both the input data and the golden data
  * the transformation to be tested
  * transformations that compare golden and output data
  * entries to clean temp files or tables

+I will try and touch all these points going depper here and there to show how useful pdi can be.

+## Tables and connections
+In a typical scenario you have two kinds of tables: source and target.
+The problem lays on the fact that you normally don't develop etl in a production-like environment.
+So you won't probably have a source and a target database exactly equal to what your solution will deal with in prod.
+You may think that there is no need to stretch the tests up to this point.
+For instance, using the concept of **result** as in [copy-rows-to-result step](http://wiki.pentaho.com/display/EAI/Copy+rows+to+result), you can pass rows from a trans to another.
+So, you can avoid write a test to fire queries to a db and only check what happens in the middle: in fact you would test only the **T** in ETL.

+In my opinion, however, testing queries can be valuable to better understand what you want, as often happens in a test-driven-development (tdd) approach.
+Furthermore it forces you to put sql script under version control and keep them in sync with test code.

+But how you can reproduce a source database?
+The answer is **simple-jndi**.

 ## Notes (to be deleted)
 Esempio di carico immagini: ![My fair logo]({{ site.url }}/assets/images/andtorg.png)